AlanElPlatano/Orpheus/preprocessor/README.md

 ## Preprocessor

 All of the scripts in this module are meant to clean and normalize raw MIDI files to prepare them for AI training.
-The module loads a MIDI, computes tempo once, removes problematic notes and tracks, optionally quantizes timing to a grid, and returns both the processed `PrettyMIDI` object and summary statistics.
+The module loads a MIDI, computes tempo (only when needed), removes problematic notes and tracks, optionally quantizes timing to a grid, and returns both the processed `PrettyMIDI` object and summary statistics.

 ### What this module does
-- **Cleanup**: Removes empty/zero-length notes, ultra‑short notes (< 1/64th note), and trims overlapping notes of the same pitch.
+- **Cleanup (optional)**: Removes empty/zero-length notes, ultra‑short notes (< 1/64th note), and trims overlapping notes of the same pitch.
 Skips drum tracks for these operations.
 - **Quantization (optional)**: Snaps note start/end times to a user‑specified grid (e.g., 16 = 1/16 notes), preserving a minimum duration.
 - **Bass track removal (optional)**: Removes tracks named 'bass' (with multi‑language heuristics) or with >35% notes below a threshold pitch (default C2, MIDI 36).
 Drum tracks are never considered.
 - **Empty track removal (optional)**: Drops tracks with zero notes.
 - **Statistics**: Reports counts (notes, tracks), tempo, pitch range, density, short notes remaining, and how many notes/tracks were removed.

+**All preprocessing steps are now optional** - you can enable or disable any combination of steps based on your needs.
+The BPM calculation is only performed when required by enabled steps.

 ## Pipeline flow